GabeScott/standard-works-vault/General Conference/2013 October - The Key to Spiritual Protection.md

 “Traitors, heady, highminded, lovers of pleasures more than lovers of God;

-“Having a form of godliness, but denying the power thereof: from such turn away.”1
+“Having a form of godliness, but denying the power thereof: from such turn away.”[^1]

-Paul also prophesied, “Evil men and seducers shall wax worse and worse, deceiving, and being deceived.”2
+Paul also prophesied, “Evil men and seducers shall wax worse and worse, deceiving, and being deceived.”[^2]

 These verses serve as a warning, showing which patterns to avoid.
 We must be ever watchful and diligent.
 We can review each of these prophecies and put a checkmark by them as being present and of concern in the world today:

-Perilous times—present.
+**Perilous times**—present.
 We live in very precarious times.

-Covetous, boasters, proud—all are present and among us.
+**Covetous, boasters, proud**—all are present and among us.

-Blasphemers, disobedient to parents, unthankful, unholy, without natural affection—all of these are well accounted for.
+**Blasphemers, disobedient to parents, unthankful, unholy, without natural affection**—all of these are well accounted for.

-Trucebreakers, false accusers, and so on—all can be checked off against the prevailing evidence that exists all around us.
+**Trucebreakers, false accusers,** and so on—all can be checked off against the prevailing evidence that exists all around us.

 Moroni also spoke of the wickedness of our day when he warned:

-“When ye shall see these things come among you ... ye shall awake to a sense of your awful situation. ...
+“When ye shall see these things come among you … ye shall awake to a sense of your awful situation. …

-“Wherefore, I, Moroni, am commanded to write these things that evil may be done away, and that the time may come that Satan may have no power upon the hearts of the children of men, but that they may be persuaded to do good continually, that they may come unto the fountain of all righteousness and be saved.”3
+“Wherefore, I, Moroni, am commanded to write these things that evil may be done away, and that the time may come that Satan may have no power upon the hearts of the children of men, but that they may be persuaded to do good continually, that they may come unto the fountain of all righteousness and be saved.”[^3]

 The descriptions Paul and Moroni give of our day are so accurate that they cannot be dismissed.
 For many it may be quite disturbing, even discouraging.
 Nevertheless, when I think of the future, I am overwhelmed with feelings of positive optimism.